 Art Field Group

-Pitzer Advisers: T. Berg, C. Ennis, J. McCoy, K. Miller (Studio Art); B. Anthes (Art History & Studio Art).
+Pitzer Advisers: T. Berg, C. Ennis, J. McCoy, T. Krajnak, B. Anthes (Art History & Studio Art).

 In studio art, the relation of the artist-teacher to the students precludes the possibility of overly specific course descriptions, other than general indications of media and level of advancement.
 However, it is important to note that entry-level courses assume no prior knowledge.
 First-year students are encouraged to enroll in these classes.
 Lower division studio art courses focus on the development of individual ideas in the context of class assignments.
 Additionally, but no less important is acquiring an understanding of tools, materials and techniques for the successful manifestations of those ideas.
 The artist-teacher presents material from her/his experience, convictions, technical knowledge and aesthetic sensibilities in the order and at the rate which, in her/his judgment will best related to the needs of the class and the individual student.
 Classroom activities are placed in the context of an historical perspective.
 Ample opportunity for dialogue among the students and artist-teacher is encouraged.
 The advanced studio course offerings have prerequisites and as such, are oriented toward more complex problem-solving and projects, both for the individual and for the group.